angusbarbour/MCA-2020/README.md

 ## _Week 7_

 For week 7 I was asked to review my metadata i had previously added to my MEI file and add some more that I thoguht were important.
+One thing I focused on this week was adding authorisation to my data.
+This came in the form of adding authURI tags to my previous metadata to show they were legimite desriptors.I also focused on adding what metadata elements I thought were important, for this reason I added more data about the inital publishing of the piece.
+The updated file can be found [here](https://github.com/angusbarbour/MCA-2020/blob/master/data/Passepied_redo.mei).

+### Task 2

+For task two, we were asked to add css elements to our rendered verovio piece, in order to make the metadata appear a little nicer on the screen.
+To find the rendered MEI file please click [here](https://angusbarbour.github.io/MCA-2020/MyMeta.html).

 ## _Week 8_